chaifeng/ufw-docker/README.md

 You can use the same options with `ufw-docker check` to preview the changes before applying them.

+### Using the `--system` option

+If you want to install the `ufw-docker` script and the man page to the system, you can use the `--system` option.

+    ufw-docker install --system

+This command will:
+- Install the `ufw-docker` script to `/usr/local/bin/ufw-docker`
+- Install the man page to `/usr/local/man/man8/ufw-docker.8`

 #### Install for Docker Swarm mode

 We can only use this script on manager nodes to manage firewall rules when using in Swarm mode.